balena-os/balena-supervisor/docs/API.md

 > **Note:** on devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

 This endpoint allows setting some configuration values for the host OS.
 Currently it supports proxy and hostname configuration.

 For proxy configuration, balenaOS 2.0.7 and higher provides a transparent proxy redirector (redsocks) that makes all connections be routed to a SOCKS or HTTP proxy.
 This endpoint allows services to modify these proxy settings at runtime.

 #### Request body

-Is a JSON object with several optional fields.
-Proxy and hostname configuration go under a "network" key.
-If "proxy" or "hostname" are not present (undefined), those values will not be modified, so that a request can modify hostname without changing proxy settings and viceversa.
+A JSON object with several optional fields.
+Proxy and hostname configuration go under a `network` key.
+If `proxy` or `hostname` are not present (undefined), those values will not be modified, so that a request can modify hostname without changing proxy settings and vice versa.

+By default, with [balenaOS 2.82.6](https://github.com/balena-os/meta-balena/blob/master/CHANGELOG.md#v2826) or newer, host config PATCH requests will cause a balenaEngine restart.
+Therefore, with Supervisor v12.11.34 and newer, the PATCH request will respect the presence of update locks.
+Specify the `force` boolean (`false` by default) property in the request body to ignore this.

 ```json
 {